Electrochemical gradient: Bacteriorhodopsin

 The way bacteriorhodopsin generates a proton gradient in Archaea is through a proton pump.
 The proton pump relies on proton carriers to drive protons from the side of the membrane with a low H+ concentration to the side of the membrane with a high H+ concentration.
-In bacteriorhodopsin, the proton pump is activated by absorption of photons of 568 nm wavelength which leads to isomerization of the Schiff base (SB) in retinal forming the K state.
+In bacteriorhodopsin, the proton pump is activated by absorption of photons of 568nm wavelength, which leads to isomerization of the Schiff base (SB) in retinal forming the K state.
 This moves SB away from Asp85 and Asp212, causing H+ transfer from the SB to Asp85 forming the M1 state.
 The protein then shifts to the M2 state by separating Glu204 from Glu194 which releases a proton from Glu204 into the external medium.
 The SB is reprotonated by Asp96 which forms the N state.
 It is important that the second proton comes from Asp96 since its deprotonated state is unstable and rapidly reprotonated with a proton from the cytosol.
-The protonation of Asp85 and Asp96 causing re-isomerization of the SB forming the O state.
+The protonation of Asp85 and Asp96 causes re-isomerization of the SB, forming the O state.
 Finally, bacteriorhodopsin returns to its resting state when Asp85 releases its proton to Glu204.